 For sales, you may have caveats for initially reaching out, following up with leads, and post-sale communication (for example).

 All of the policies have the basic human tenets of being a decent person.
 This one could be easy.
-Your company may have a ethics policy highlighting how to treat customers and co-workers.
-Including mention of these existing policy would be a good idea.
+Your company may have an ethics policy highlighting how to treat customers and co-workers.
+Including mention of these existing policies would be a good idea.

 No brainer, right?

 But, it still needs to go into your policy.
 Features in development, client details, or any other secret are bound to get out.
 If you have a clause, it would be way easier to clean up than if you’d just let it happen without protecting yourself.

 This one isn’t for the faint of heart.
 People usually don’t like change enough (more on that in a second).
 However, it may not be a bad idea to make your reps take a course showing how social media works (or just take it yourself).